 By its 20th anniversary in 2007, MIRA had again redoubled its efforts.
 Twenty years after President Reagan’s partial immigration overhaul, the organization became a leading voice in a new national movement for comprehensive immigration reform, backed by the crucial support of U.S. Senator Edward Kennedy.
 Around the same time, MIRA also founded and supported the Student Immigrant Movement (SIM, now an independent organization), opened a sister office in New Hampshire, and contributed to significant policy changes in the wake of devastating raids in New Bedford in 2007.

 In its third decade, MIRA undertook several major initiatives, from English for New Bostonians (now independent) and English Works, two major efforts seeking to improve English learning opportunities for adult immigrants — to producing the Commonwealth’s New Americans Agenda, the most comprehensive study on immigrant integration in the nation.
 The Agenda not only shaped Massachusetts state policies, but also served as a model for national policies adopted under President Obama.
 MIRA was also a co-founder of the National Partnership for New Americans, established in 2010 to give a more prominent voice to state immigrant and refugee advocacy coalitions in Washington, D.C.

-Today, as we face the most hostile environment for immigrants in our history, MIRA is committed to serving as a strong, unifying force, connecting immigrants and refugees, service providers and a wide array of allies to fight together for a just and inclusive society.
+Today, as we recover from one of the most hostile environment for immigrants in our history and push for a national pathway to citizenship, MIRA is committed to serving as a strong, unifying force, connecting immigrants and refugees, service providers and a wide array of allies to fight together for a just and inclusive society.